abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_interrupt_on_bus()
 ```
-Gets whether the interrupts are enabled for the bus
+Gets whether the interrupts are enabled for the bus.
 **Returns:** *(uint16_t)* 16-bit number 0 to 65535 (0xFFFF).
 For each bit 1 = enabled, 0 = disabled
 ___
 ```
 io_read_interrupt_status(uint8_t port)
 ```
-Read the interrupt status for the pins on the selected port
+Read the interrupt status for the pins on the selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:**  *(uint8_t)* number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 1 = Enabled, 0 = Disabled